CESNET/du-docs/docs/jupyterhub.md

 New conda environment in hub's terminal is created with command `conda create -n tenv --yes python=3.8 ipykernel nb_conda_kernels` (`ipykernel nb_conda_kernels` part is required, alternatively irkernel).

 Check if environment is installed with `conda env list`.
-You can use the environemnt right away, either by creating new notebook or changing the kernel of existing one (tab `Kernel &rarr; Change Kernel...` and choose the one you want to use)
+You can use the environment right away, either by creating new notebook or changing the kernel of existing one (tab `Kernel` → `Change Kernel...` and choose the one you want to use).

+## Install Conda packages
+To install conda packages you have to create new conda environment (as described above).
+Then, install new packages in terminal into newly created environment e.g. `conda install keyring -n myenv`.

+Open new notebook and change the kernel in tab `Kernel` → `Change Kernel...` → `myenv` (or the nemae of kernel you installed packages into).

 ## Error handling